 Will Russia’s COVID-19 Vaccine Success Impact the Remote Working Trend?

 The latest stats report – 74% of companies across the globe are planning to adopt the remote working culture permanently.

 As a fact-check even if Russia’s vaccine passes the phase-2 and phase-3 trials, by the time it gets approval for production, a majority of the business world would have adapted to the remote work culture.
-But, let’s not draw an inference early and take a look at some important statistics about the impact of COVID-19 on the remote working trend:
+We should not draw any conclusions but instead, look at some statistics on the impact of COVID-19 on remote working:

 88% of businesses have encouraged remote working as the best possible solution to stay afloat during these times.
-And 91% of organizations in the Asia Pacific had arranged and implemented appropriate remote working arrangements within the initial phase of the outbreak.
+91% of the businesses in Asia Pacific arranged and implemented remote working arrangements during the outbreak’s early stages.

 81% of businesses have a remote team as they believe to be a crisis response team.
 And businesses wouldn’t be willing to dissolve their crisis response teams anytime soon.
 Instead, a positive growth in hiring remote teams can be expected in the future.

 Remote workers offer 35% to 40% more productivity as compared to the corporate office work-culture.